 At the end of the initial 15 year tax credit compliance period, many investment partners seek to dispose of their ownership interest in the property.
-The terms of the Extended Use Agreement remains in effect even if a building or ownership interest in the property changes hands.
+The Extended Use Agreement remains in effect even if a building or ownership interest in the property changes hands.